 Food, Clothing, Shelter,

 In what ways do cultures CHANGE over time?

 Historical Knowledge (Oregon Department of Education, adopted 2011 Social Studies Standards)

-6.1 Determine and explain people, cultures, products, events, and ideas over time including differing perspectives from people involved, including, but not limited to:
+6.1 Determine and explain the historical context of key people, cultures, products, events, and ideas over time including the examination of differing perspectives from people involved including, but not limited to:

 - Early Native American cultures of North America